brandonshiyay/learn-v8/README.md

 # learn-v8
 v8 learning stuff

+# disclaimer
+please only use it for learning/testing purpose.
+I'm not responsible for any consequences done with illegal/unpermitted actions.

 # docker environment
 currently doesn't have many versions. refer to https://hub.docker.com/r/brdns/v8/tags to see all available versions.